ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 {:.no_toc}

 The version 2 (v2) of the Beacon protocol has been accepted as GA4GH standard in Spring 2022.
 It includes, among other changes:
-* Query options for biological or technical "meta"data using _fiters_ defined through CURIEs (e.g. phenotypes, disease codes, sex or age);
+* Query options for biological or technical "meta"data using _fiters_ defined through CURIEs (e.g. phenotypes, disease codes, sex or age).
-* An option to trigger the next step in the data access process, e.g. who to contact or which are the data use conditions;
+* An option to trigger the next step in the data access process (e.g. who to contact or which are the data use conditions).
-* An option to jump to another system where the data could be accessed, e.g. if the Beacon is for internal use of the hospital, to provide the Id of the EHR of the patients having the mutation of interest;
+* An option to jump to another system where the data could be accessed (e.g. if the Beacon is for internal use of the hospital, to provide the Id of the EHR of the patients having the mutation of interest).
-* Annotations about the variants found, among which the expert/clinician conclusion about the pathogenicity of a given mutation in a given individual or its role in producing a given phenotype;
+* Annotations about the variants found, among which the expert/clinician conclusion about the pathogenicity of a given mutation in a given individual or its role in producing a given phenotype.
 * Information about cohorts.

 <figure>